joeylink/docs/murano/products/device_api/http/README.md

 # HTTP Device API Overview

 This is the HTTP Device API for the Murano Platform.
 Device firmware and applications should use this API to provision and interact with the platform.
-Devices use dataport resources to read from and write to, like a variable.
+Devices use resources to read from and write to, like a variable.

 # Procedures
 ### Timeseries Data Procedures
-* [Write](#write) - write new data to a set of dataports
+* [Write](#write) - write new data to a set of resources
-* [Read](#read) - read the latest data from a set of dataports
+* [Read](#read) - read the latest data from a set of resources
-* [Hybrid Write/Read](#hybrid-writeread) - write a set of dataports, then read a set of dataports
+* [Hybrid Write/Read](#hybrid-writeread) - write a set of resources, then read a set of resources
-* [Long-Polling](#long-polling) - be notified immediately when a dataport is updated
+* [Long-Polling](#long-polling) - be notified immediately when a resource is updated

 ### Product Device Provisioning Procedures
-* [Activate](#activate) - activate device and get device's CIK
+* [Activate](#activate) - activate device and get device's Token
 * [List Available Content](#list-available-content) - get a list of content available to device
 * [Get Content Info](#get-content-info) - get meta information about content file
 * [Download Content](#download-content) - get content file